 The 4th floor Showcase and Exhibit Space is a flexible, open environment that can accommodate a variety of events, exhibits and receptions.
 It is located adjacent to the Formal Boardroom and can be used concurrently with that room.

 Accessibility: Elevators, Washrooms, Accessible Washrooms

 Features: Stunning views of The Bella concert hall and MRU campus.
 Open, flexible space for a variety of event and exhibit styles

 |Reception||12 - 15 Cocktail tables||100 - 150 guests|

 The Library’s Maker Studio provides access to space, technologies, tools and supports to enable users to engage in collaborative hands-on tactile learning, creation and design of physical and digital projects for teaching, learning, scholarship and personal interest.
 The space is designed to host individuals and small classes as well as specialized presentations such as public lectures, workshops and other learning opportunities which align with and complement Library and University programming and initiatives.
-The Maker Studio is currently in a temporary location where space is limited; a greatly expanded space is coming soon.

 The Library’s two computer lab classrooms provide space and technology for Library instruction and programming including teaching and workshops requiring a computer lab setting.
 During weekdays, the classrooms are reserved for Library instructional activities and programming; when not booked, they are open computer lab spaces.